 Chapter 4 provides a compact overview of the functions of the 5G system and possible interfaces to a factory network and for control and management.
-Chapter 5 then proposes

-This paper describes the integration of a 3GPP 5G system in the use of a pair of digital twins (AASs) of the 5G system to facilitate integration of 5G into a factory management and control system: a 5G network AAS plus a second AAS for 5G user equipment (UE).
+Chapter 5 then proposes the use of a pair of digital twins (AASs) of the 5G system to facilitate integration of 5G into a factory management and control system: a 5G network AAS plus a second AAS for 5G user equipment (UE).
 Both of these are described in detail, and properties are proposed for defining "submodels", which play an important role in structuring AASs, and describing dedicated applications in different domains.